+Value: Integrity

-Value Goal Measure Integrity The project is clear in scope and purpose.
-Feedback gather through engagement is relevant and useful.
+Goal Measure The project is clear in scope and purpose.
+Feedback gathered through engagement is relevant and useful.
 The project is well designed and implemented.
 Engagement plans are developed identifying impacted communities.
+Communities are informed Projects are publicised and materials are viewed.

+Value: Inclusiveness

-Communities are informed.
-Projects are publicised and materials are viewed.
-Inclusiveness We capture a range of perspectives from different people.
+Goal Measure We capture a range of perspectives from different people.
 Feedback is received from a diverse range of people identified in the engagement plan.
 The participation experience is accessible.
 Activities are accessible and suitable for diverse communities.

+Value: Dialogue

-Dialogue We make space for people to exchange views.
+Goal Measure We make space for people to exchange views.
 Techniques promote a two-way conversation, providing an opportunity for people to hear each other.
 We listen to people.
 People tell us they feel listened to.

+Value: Influence

-Influence People can see and understand the impact of their involvement.
+Goal Measure People can see and understand the impact of their involvement.
 Engagement reports are published detailing the feedback from the community.
 Council reports explain how feedback has influenced the decision.